-See Chicago Dance adheres to journalistic ethical standards of practice similar to those of any other news outlet.
+See Chicago Dance adheres to journalistic standards of practice similar to those of any other news outlet.
 The editor and writers function independently from SCD organizational programs, maintaining curatorial and financial separation from executive staff and the board of directors.

-Meet our Editorial Staff:
+Meet our writers:

-Lynn Shapiro is a freelance writer and visual artist.
+Senior writer and editor emerita Lynn Shapiro is a freelance writer and visual artist.
 Her reviews and feature stories have appeared in Dance Magazine, Dance Teacher Magazine, DanceTabs and Dance International.
 Her plays have been produced by CBS TV, as well as by regional theatre companies throughout the U.S. and Canada.
 Lynn has taught Fiction Writing at Columbia College, Movement for Actors at The Theatre School, DePaul University, and Dance at Barat College and The Latin School of Chicago.
 She has been an Artist In Residence with the Illinois Arts Council and The Chicago Board of Jewish Education.
 She has directed and choreographed for Piven Theatre Workshop, Famous Door Theatre, Goodman Children's Theatre, Light Opera Works, Opera Midwest, and Metropolis Performing Arts Center.
 She has also written and directed productions for corporate training through theater.
 In New York City where she danced professionally, Lynn attended The Martha Graham School and Juilliard.
 She received a BA in English Literature from the University of Illinois, and an MFA/MA in Fiction Writing and The Teaching of Creative Writing from Columbia College.
 Her fiction and poetry have been published in Midstream Magazine, The Jewish Women's Literary Annual, The Chicago Jewish News, East On Central, Realize Magazine, and Pioneer Press.
 Lynn was the editor of See Chicago Dance from 2013-2018.

-Jordan Kunkel is a Chicago-based dance artist, journalist and choreographer who investigates issues of social justice through her work.
+Staff writer Jordan Kunkel is a Chicago-based dance artist, journalist and choreographer who investigates issues of social justice through her work.
 She received her B.A. in Dance and Journalism from Loyola University Chicago in 2018.
 As a working professional, she combines her passions for dance, writing and multimedia to advocate for and promote the arts.